paynekerz/i-n-t-e-n-t-s/README.md

     > [J] SEARCH TO API WORKS

-    * SEARCH PAGE DISPLAY API RESULTS
+    * SEARCH PAGE DISPLAYS API RESULTS ON A CARD FOR EACH PARK WITH THE THE FOLLOWING INFO:
+        NAME, LON, LAT, ADDRESS, IMAGE -PARK ID WILL ALSO NEED TO BE CAPTURED FOR BLOG CREATION / POST ASSOCIATION

-* INFO PAGE OPENS AFTER USER CLICKS
+    * INFO CARD LINKS TO UNIQUE INFO PAGE

+    * INFO PAGE LINKS TO BLOG FOR SELECTED PARK AND DISPLAYS ANY EXISTING POSTS ASSOCIATED WITH THE PARK
-    * add most recent post to rsp on INFO PAGE
+         * most recent post on parks blog also appears on INFO PAGE

-* SERVER REFAC

-USER CAN OPEN BLOG PAGE FROM INFO PAGE AND MAKE A POST REUSE THOUGHTS AS FULL BLOG PAGE FOR A PARK - REFACTOR TO REPOPULATE PER PARK
+    * USER CAN CREATE A POST ON THE PARKS BLOG PAGE THAT WILL ONLY APPEAR ON THAT PAGE
+        * all users post appear in their profile page also

+* HOME PAGE WORKS

+    > [Z] HOME REDIRECTS TO LOGIN IF NOT LOGGED IN

+    * USERS MOST RECENT POST AND INFO FROM ASSOCIATED PARK WITH LINK TO ITS BLOG PAGE

-ADJUST CSS
+* ADJUST CSS

+* PRESENTATION

-FINAL README
+* FINAL README

-PRESENTATION
+* server refactor

+* user profile page
--user profile page, user can delete their account, veiw their name, veiw posts and parks the they are linked to, make posts without a park association, friend list, favorite parks, trail name and trail name voting
+    * user can delete their account
+    * view posts and parks the they are linked to

--look into how to use images from a url (like when posing a link in discord)
+    * make posts without a park association
+    * friend list, favorite parks
+    * trail name and trail name voting

+* thoughts refactor to blog

+* posts can display images from a URL -like posts on discord or fb